NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Actual internal hardware and system support for serial kits varies for each multi-parameter unit

-The configured BSM-6000 series was priced and marketed as modular monitors but without the capability.
-Many dormant hardware inside the Input Units are not made clear in basic product communication to the market, and that was intentionally done to hide the fact the input units are configured.
+The configured BSM-6000 series monitors are priced and marketed as modular monitors but without the capability.
+Many monitoring hardware inside the AY-663P Input Unit are not made clear in basic product communication to the market, and that was intentionally done to hide the fact the input units are configured.

-Shown below is a Life Scope TR bedside monitor main unit with the input unit (AY-663P) on the immediate left of its side.
-On the extreme left is a satellite box with four adapting MULTI sockets (AA-674P) that can also access the hardware already embedded in the Input Unit.
+Shown below is a Life Scope TR bedside monitor main unit (on the right) with the input unit (AY-663P) on the immediate left of its side.
+On the extreme left is a satellite box with four supplementary MULTI-parameter sockets (AA-674P) that can also link to hardware already configured in the AY-663P Input Unit.

 The external expansion box (AA-674P) on the extreme left not only contains 4 MULTI sockets, but also 4 channels of IBP hardware